 Create outdoor marketing strategies that are out of the box so that when people see your billboard, they will want to take a picture or video and share it online.
 You’re getting noticed while being advertised for free!
 Create a stir and shock them but never overdo it to cause violent reactions, you want them to notice you, not hate you.

 As they say, less is more, so if you’re planning on getting a large-sized transit advertising but is located in an area that only a few can see, you’re wasting a good opportunity.
 Go for high-traffic areas even if your billboards or ads are small.
 The most important thing here is to get more people to see your ads rather than having a big one that nobody looks at.

 Make sure that your advertising overpowers that of the competition.
 Look before you leap so do a little research and find out where your competition places their ads and what theirs look like.
 It pays to know who your enemies are to have a good fighting chance at winning at this outdoor marketing game.

-Digital marketing may have taken a big portion of customers attention, but outdoor advertising still has a special place in their hearts.
+Digital marketing may have taken a big portion of customers’ attention, but outdoor advertising still has a special place in their hearts.

-Outdoor marketing will be viable as long as customers walk, drive and move around the streets.
+Outdoor marketing will be viable as long as customers walk, drive, and move around the streets.
 And no one can resist looking at a billboard in front of them.